-If you are trialling the CPT Tool, then please first work through the following sections: DLL Program Installation, Which Database Structure? – DGD SI, DGD EN or AGS RTA, and Getting Started.
+If you are trialing the CPT Tool, then please first work through the following sections: DLL Program Installation, Which Database Structure? – DGD SI, DGD EN or AGS RTA, and Getting Started.

 There are five parts to the installation process: